10 Things You Might Not Know About Using S3

 - Do you have PCI, HIPAA, SOX, or EU Safe Harbor compliance requirements?
 (The latter has become rather complex recently.)

 - Do you have customer data with restrictive agreements in place — for example, are you promising customers that their data is encrypted in at rest and in transit?
 If the answer is yes, you may need to work with (or become!) an expert on the relevant type of compliance and bring in services or consultants to help if necessary.

 Minimally, you’ll probably want to store data with different needs in separate S3 buckets, regions, and/or AWS accounts, and set up documented processes around encryption and access control for that data.
-AWS has a lot of info on compliance.

 It’s not fun digging through all this when all you want to do is save a little bit of data, but trust us, it’ll save in the long run to think about it early.